mattbierner/blog.mattbierner.com/_posts/2015-12-05-sketchy-keylogger.markdown

 {% include image.html file="single-temple.png" %}

 ### Final Boss
-The boss battle is similar to the final Bowser battle in Super Mario 3, but with a giant [Olmec stone head](http://spelunky.wikia.com/wiki/Olmec) instead of a zoophilic, ginger-haired turtle (video games are weird).
+The boss battle is similar to the final Bowser battle in Super Mario 3, but with a giant [Olmec stone head](http://spelunky.wikia.com/wiki/Olmec) instead of a zoophilic, ginger-haired turtle.
 The player must get the boss to smash through several layers of floor into a pool of lava below.

 {% include image.html file="boss.png" %}